KNOW THE DIFFERENCE!

 Water-based ink is actually a mix of dye or pigment with water.
 The water is the solvent that enables the pigment or the dye to remain in a liquid state.

 Plastisol ink is a PVC based ink which consists of no solvent.
 The printed ink film needs to be heated to a high enough temperature that allows plasticizer molecules and resin to solidify and cross-link.
 Like everything else, each of these types comes with its pros and cons.
 Let’s take a look…

-Water based ink is a special type of ink for screen printing.
-One major feature of this ink is its ability to seep into the fabric of the material that needs to be printed rather than solidifying on it.
+Water-based ink is a special type of ink for screen printing.
+One major feature of this ink is its ability to seep into the fabric of the material that needs to be printed rather than solidifying it.
 Making it perfect for a vintage look.
-It has a soft hand and water based ink is not only environment friendly but also breathable.
+It has a soft hand and water-based ink is not only environmentally friendly but also breathable.